 Now to get stuck into the board where all the heavy lifting is done.
 This amplifier and power supply board is a gorgeous one-piece fiberglass board.
 Typical of Krell is the absolute minimal use of wiring.
 The preamp board is connect to the main amp board by pins and pin headers.
 Power comes up through the board stand-offs, a really nice touch and highly reliable over the long term.

 Power Supply and Underside

-I replaced literally every electrolytic capacitor in this amplifier, simply because so many I tested were bad.
+I replaced literally every electrolytic capacitor in this amplifier, simply because so many were bad.
 As mentioned, I used only lab-grade components from Nichicon, Panasonic, Nippon Chemicon, CDE, Kemet etc, to guarantee long service life for her owner.